benhj/knoxcrypt/README.md

 ##### What is it?

 - an encrypted container format
+- containers can be created as sparse for better space manageability
 - employs a very simple and custom developed filesystem (see wiki!)
 - TeaSafe containers can be browsed using either of the provided shell or gui interfaces
 - alternatively, you can implement your own.